Skip to main content

 • The Testes ∞ These are the final destination for the pituitary’s messages.
 LH acts on the Leydig cells within the testes, instructing them to produce testosterone.
 Simultaneously, FSH acts on the Sertoli cells, which are the “nurse” cells responsible for nurturing developing sperm cells, thereby driving spermatogenesis.

 Testosterone itself plays a dual role.
 It travels throughout the body to exert its effects on muscle, bone, and brain tissue, but it also sends a feedback signal back to the hypothalamus and pituitary.
 When testosterone levels are sufficient, this signal tells the brain to slow down the release of GnRH and LH, preventing overproduction.
-This is the system’s internal regulatory mechanism, ensuring stability.
+This negative feedback is the system’s internal regulatory mechanism, ensuring stability.

 The HPG axis functions as a self-regulating circuit where the brain directs testicular hormone production, and those hormones, in turn, signal the brain to modulate its commands.